Undergraduate Academic Regulations & Procedures

 In all cases, when a student is absent from class—whether the absence is excused or not—the student remains responsible for all and any work missed.
 When requests for excused absences are granted, the faculty member may stipulate when and in what manner the missed work must be completed by the student.

 If attendance requirements conflict, the Vice President of Academic Affairs/Dean of the Faculty will mediate.

 A long-term absence from a class may severely impact a student’s ability to complete a course successfully.

 Notifications.
-In the event that a student will be absent for more than one calendar week during the 15-week semester or two class days during accelerated courses, he or she should notify the assistant dean for academic success, who will facilitate communication among key personnel at the College.
-The student should also contact his or her faculty.
-Assuming it is possible, the student should indicate to the faculty and the assistant dean of academic success the dates he or she will be absent.
+In the event that a student will be absent for more than one calendar week during the 15-week semester or two class days during accelerated courses, they should notify the assistant dean for academic success, who will facilitate communication among key personnel at the College.
+The student should also contact their faculty.
+Assuming it is possible, the student should indicate to the faculty and the assistant dean of academic success the dates they will be absent.

 Administrative Withdrawal.
 A long-term absence from a class or classes may result in administrative withdrawal from the course or the College.
 In a traditional, 15-week semester, a student will be administratively withdrawn with a grade of “W” after three calendar weeks or three class days during accelerated courses.
 This is assuming the deadline to withdraw has not passed.

 Departmental policies, particularly those pertaining to a clinical or practicum experience, take precedence over the College’s generalized policy on long-term absences.
 Students should consult the Student Handbooks for their academic programs in order to familiarize themselves with the department’s attendance policy.

 Concussion Return-to-Learn Policy